 Five lawsuits were filed against Alaska’s new legislative districts drawn following the release of 2020 census data.
 The first

-by the city of Valdez over its new House district; the fourth
+by the city of Valdez over its new state House district; the fourth

 by the borough of Skagway arguing it should be placed in districts with downtown Juneau; and the fifth